 During much of the summer season (typically mid-May to early August), a full-service dining hall serves three meals a day.
 When the dining hall is open, all residents are required to join the meal plan.
-Dietary requirements can be met; please indicate special needs on your housing request or contact the station.
+With advance notice, most dietary restrictions can be met; please indicate special needs on your housing request or contact the station.

 There is no cell signal at the Station, and there are no phones in cottages or dorms.
 There is a public phone in Lewis Hall from which residents may make free local calls or use a calling card for long distance calls (cards must be purchased in advance and are not available at the station).
-Internet-based communication are popular.
+Internet-based communication methods are popular.
 Phone messages for residents can be left at the main office: 540-626-7196.
 Additional contact information is found here.

 Researchers and faculty may request telephone service to Lewis Hall labs or offices.
 Service is provided at cost.